-The group do not recognize any profits from the company due to the sanctions and the probability of collecting such profits through dividends process.
-Accordingly, the group impair any profit recognized from Koryolink and maintain the original investment which represent the recoverable value form the cash at the company
+()The group does not recognize any profits from the company due to the sanctions and the probability of collecting such profits through dividends process.
+Accordingly, the group impairs any profit recognized from Koryolink and maintain the original investment which represent management's best estimate of the recoverable value.

-(12-1) Koryolink
+.(12-1) Koryolink